How is malignant mesothelioma diagnosed?

 Open surgical biopsy

-Sometimes, endoscopic biopsies aren’t enough to make a diagnosis and more invasive procedures are needed.
+Sometimes, endoscopic biopsies aren’t enough to make a diagnosis, so more invasive procedures are needed.
 By making an incision in the chest (thoracotomy) or an incision in the abdomen (laparotomy) the surgeon can remove a larger sample of tumor or, sometimes, remove the entire tumor.

 Testing the samples in the lab

-No matter how they were obtained, all biopsy and fluid samples are sent to the pathology lab.
+No matter how they’re obtained, all biopsy and fluid samples are sent to the pathology lab.
 There, a doctor will look at them under a microscope and test them to find out if they contain cancer cells (and if so, what type of cancer it is).

-It is often hard to diagnose mesothelioma by looking at cells from fluid around the lungs, abdomen, or heart.
+It’s often hard to diagnose mesothelioma by looking at cells from fluid samples.
 It can even be hard to diagnose mesothelioma with tissue from small needle biopsies.
 Under the microscope, mesothelioma can often look like other types of cancer.
-For example, pleural mesothelioma may resemble some types of lung cancer, and peritoneal mesothelioma in women may look like some cancers of the ovaries.
+For example, pleural mesothelioma can resemble some types of lung cancer, and peritoneal mesothelioma in women may look like some cancers of the ovaries.

 For this reason, special lab tests are often done to help tell mesothelioma from some other cancers.
 To learn about some of the tests that might be done on tissue samples, see Testing Biopsy and Cytology Specimens for Cancer.